Idlaviv17/google-homepage/README.md

+# Google Homepage

-This is a clone of the Google homepage only using HTML and CSS.
+This is a simple clone of the google homepage using only CSS and HTML.
+It only imitates its appearance.

-This project was made based on the Odin Project's curriculum.
+# What I Learned

+* The core logic of how HTML and CSS work
+* DIfferent styles of how to place elements using CSS
+* Make a responsive design using different tools from CSS